Question for SU(5) x SU(5) string unification: Unification with Adjoint representations

 \subsection{High energy SUSY}

-We have seen in Sec.~\ref{subsec:SUSYsu5su5} that we can open the parameter space for SUSY if this symmetry is included at high-energy level.
-Some previous studies in the SM context have also been focused in this direction~\cite{Barger:2005qy,Barger:2005gn} which is favored by string landscape~\cite {Bousso:2000xa,Kachru:2003aw,Susskind:2003kw,Denef:2004ze}.
-Now we are able to investigate this specific case with the introduction of adjoint components.
-The inclusion of adjoint super-multiplets (for both fermion and boson manifestation below $M_s$), with $M_s$ scale at high-energy scale, provides the first approximation to relieve the theory.
+We have seen in Sec.~\ref{subsec:SUSYsu5su5} that SUSY is only compatible when this is included at high-energy scales, very close to the string unification scale.
+Some previous studies in the SM context have also been focused in this way~\cite{Barger:2005qy,Barger:2005gn}.
+This type of SUSY scale is favored by string landscape~\cite{Bousso:2000xa,Kachru:2003aw,Susskind:2003kw,Denef:2004ze}.
+The inclusion of adjoint sectors (fermion and boson) bellow high $M_S$ scale\footnote{Notice that bellow the SUSY scale we only include particles in the non-SUSY way and then supersymmetrize them as the SUSY scale is reached.} allows to unify the gauge couplings correctly.
+Furthermore Adjoint $\mathsf{SU(5)}$ theory can also accommodate the supersymmetry~\cite{Perez:2007iw}.
+GUT models based on $\mathsf{SO(10)}$ symmetry and Adjoint scalar sector are also compatible with superstring models~\cite{Chaudhuri:1994ri}.

-The introduction of SUSY at high scale allows the string unification in the most promising setting.
-It can also accommodate the Adjoint theory~\cite {Perez:2007iw}.
-The fermion masses can also be reconciled in a superstring scenario.
-For example, it was embodied into $SO(10)$ model~\cite {Chaudhuri:1994ri}.
-As an illustration we show in the Fig.~\ref{fig8} the string unification with stringy intensity $z=1$, where the scalar and fermionic adjoint sectors are required.

-In comparison to Fig.~\ref{fig8} we can notice that the role of $M_s$ scale in the supersymmetric case is equivalent to the role played by vector-like fermions in Fig.~\ref{fig7}, which diminishes the restrictive function $f_{y}$ at high scales almost due to the interference of gauge coupling constants $\alpha_{2,3}$.

-This scheme exposes an economical outline for SUSY string unification from particle sight.
-The low scale of fermionic $\Sigma _{3}$ is compatible with recent works in neutrino type I+III seesaw mechanisms for the simple Adjoint $\mathsf{SU(5)}$~\cite{Dorsner:2006fx,Arhrib:2009mz,Awasthi:2010xc}.
+As an illustration we show in the Fig.~\ref{fig8} the string unification with $z=1$.
+All fermions and bosons triplets, three $\Sigma_3^F$ and one $\Sigma_3^S$, are at $M_1 \sim 10^{2.5}$GeV, while we set the three $\Sigma_8^F$ and one $\Sigma_8^S$ at $M_2 \sim 10^{12}$GeV.
+The scale of supersymmetry is very high, $M_S \sim 10^{15}$GeV.
+In this case the vector-like fermions are not necessary.
+Comparing Fig.~\ref{fig7b} with Fig.~\ref{fig8} we can notice that the role of the SUSY in the second case is indeed equivalent to the role played by vector-like fermions in the former.
+In addition, this scheme shows an economical outline for SUSY string unification from the particle content point of view.
+The low scale of fermion triplet $\Sigma _{3}^F$ is compatible with few works where neutrinos get mass through the type I+III seesaw mechanisms for Adjoint $\mathsf{SU(5)}$~\cite{Dorsner:2006fx,Arhrib:2009mz,Awasthi:2010xc}.